trydofor/intellij-any2dto/src/main/resources/config/code-review.md

 // RNA:USE /line2/LineEnd/
 ## file line1-line2

+// RNA:USE /project/ProjName/
-// RNA:USE /project/Project/
+// RNA:USE /hash/fun:see GitHash ModTime/
 // RNA:USE /filepath/FilePath/

-// RNA:USE /hash/GitHash/
-// RNA:USE /time/ModTime/

-// RNA:WHEN /yes/GitHash/bg
 project hash
-// RNA:ELSE bg
-project time
-// RNA:DONE bg

 filepath

 // RNA:USE /text/FileType/